 Each node of the Caller Tree view contains the following information:

-- Name - fully classified name of the method.
+- Name - fully qualified name of the method.

 - Own Time (ms) - total time spent in this method.
 Percentage is measured against the total running time of the thread.

 - Find in Root Call Tree - activates the Call Tree view and shows the first

 occurrence of the method.
 You can use the buttons of the navigation bar to locate all other calls to this method in the tree.

 - Merge All Calls in New View - opens a new view and merges all calls to the selected function in the entire process.